Venomtron/Icarus-Mods/README.md

 - Removes All Extractors & Radars From G slot Added to inventory.

-- Removed negative stamina modifier from underground debuff
+- Removed negative stamina modifier from the underground debuff

-- Incrased all of the Bolts damages
+- Incrased all of the bolt's damages

 - Waterwheel slots increase to 24 from 12